Atelier TAG: Manon Asselin

 Born in Quebec city, Canada, Manon Asselin attended the McGill School of Architecture and received a Bachelor of Science in 1990 and a Bachelor of Architecture in 1992.
 She later returned to McGill University to complete a Masters in History and Theory of Architecture in 2001.
 During 2005 and 2007, Asselin was a visiting professor at the University of Montreal's School of Architecture and later joined the faculty in 2008, where she has taught studios on construction, culture, materiality, and architectural pedagogy.

 Manon Asselin is also a member of the Canadian Council for the Arts, Ministry of Culture and Communications of Quebec, and the Ordre des architectes du Québec.

 Additionally, Asselin is currently a member and a registered architect under the Quebec Association of Architects as well as a member of the Royal Architectural Institute of Canada.

 Katsuhiro Yamazaki

-Katsuhiro Yamakazi was born in San José, Costa Rica to Japanese parents.
+Katsuhiro Yamazaki was born in San José, Costa Rica to Japanese parents.
 Yamakazi received a Bachelor of Science and a Bachelor of Architecture from McGill University, in 1994 and 1996 respectively.
-In 2007, Yamakazi led a Master's studio, with Asselin, focusing on material research at McGill University and has been a visiting professor there since.
+In 2007, Yamazaki led a Master's studio, with Asselin, focusing on material research at McGill University and has been a visiting professor there since.